tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 categories: ["personal growth", "troubleshooting", "open source"]
 ---

-Recently at work, I decided I wanted to set up the [annotate gem](https://github.com/ctran/annotate_models) on one of our Rails applications.
-I expected this to be a quick win to start my day with, but, unsurprisingly, I [underestimated things](https://xkcd.com/1658/).
+Recently at work, I decided I wanted to set up the [annotate gem](https://github.com/ctran/annotate_models) for one of our Rails applications.
+I expected this to be a quick win to start my day, but, unsurprisingly, I [underestimated things](https://xkcd.com/1658/).
 While experimenting with some of the gem's [options](https://github.com/ctran/annotate_models/#options), I ran into a [few](https://github.com/ctran/annotate_models/issues/778) [issues](https://github.com/ctran/annotate_models/issues/780).

 For this post, the issues themselves aren't important, but rather how I approached understanding and troubleshooting them.
 When reflecting on my day, I realized I did something different than I normally do when troubleshooting issues - I added a new step to my dependency debugging process.

 In this post, I will cover the steps I have traditionally taken when troubleshooting an issue with a third-party library, the new process I have added to this workflow, and what else I think I can do to improve my process.

---As I thought about it more, I realized this change in approach has happened before and that, like most processes, it is something that as evolved with time.
-I thought it could be interesting to write out the different stages I found myself in over time.

--- Maybe this will help someone that is at a different stage in their journey learn about a new approach they could take, or provide others an opportunity to share with me their practices as an opportunity for me to continue to grow in this process.

--- One great part about these strategies is that I continue to use all of them - they aren't mutually exclusive, they build on each other for working with more and more difficult troubleshooting sessions.

--- As I wrote this, I found it provided a way to reflect and evaluate my current processes.
-By writing what I do down, it became easier to find opportunities to improve my process.
-This process seems similar to what I've heard speakers refer to as [conference driven development](https://devdriven.by/conference/).

 ## Stage one - Google

-In the early days, I would often copy/paste the error I was seeing and hope I would end up finding a [StackOverflow](https://stackoverflow.com/) post with a helpful answer.
+Starting out as a developer, I would often copy/paste the error I was seeing and hope I would end up finding a [StackOverflow](https://stackoverflow.com/) post with a helpful answer.
+That was about the extent of my ability to troubleshoot problems with dependencies.

 I would be lying if I said I didn't still do some [StackOverlow driven development](https://meta.stackoverflow.com/questions/361904/what-is-stack-overflow-driven-development).
 One major difference between now and then is that I if there isn't a StackOverflow answer, I have other methods of solving my issue.

 ### Side note on language popularity

 One thing to note about the above strategy is that it works well for [popular technology](https://www.tiobe.com/tiobe-index/).
-This post isn't about how to choose your tech stack and popularity isn't the be-all-end-all factor, but I thought it's worth noting.
+This post isn't about how to choose your tech stack and popularity isn't the be-all-end-all factor, but I thought it's worth pointing out.

 ## Stage two - GitHub